Chibi-Scheme

 const char* version, sexp_abi_identifier_t abi);

-Chibi uses the R7RS module system natively, which is a simple static module system in the style of the Scheme48 module system.
+Chibi supports the R7RS module system natively, which is a simple static module system.
+The Chibi implementation is actually a hierarchy of languages in the style of the Scheme48 module system, allowing easy extension of the module system itself.
 As with most features this is optional, and can be ignored or completely disabled at compile time.

 Modules names are hierarchical lists of symbols or numbers.
 A module definition uses the following form: